 How do I find out if my event clashes with another event?

-It’s great that so many people are organising events on the BVRT, but there is a risk that there will be some clashes as the number of events increases.
+It’s great that so many people are organising events on the BVRT, but there ‘s a risk that there will be some clashes as the number of events increases.

-Can you have exclusive use of a section of the trail or can it be closed for your event?
+Can the trail be closed for your event?

 Is public liability insurance required?